jballands/united/README.md

 6. When Slack sends a POST request, it's going to do so using `application/x-www-form-urlencoded`, which is something API Gateway can't handle out of the box.
 Let's fix this:

-    * From the flowchart, choose "Integration Request".
+    1. From the flowchart, choose "Integration Request".
-    * Decollapse "Body Mapping Templates", under "Request body passthrough", choose "When no template matches the request Content-Type header".
+    2. Decollapse "Body Mapping Templates", under "Request body passthrough", choose "When no template matches the request Content-Type header".
-    * Under "Content-Type", choose "Add mapping template".
-Paste the following code into the text field:
+    3. Under "Content-Type", choose "Add mapping template".
+Paste the following code into the text field (this will allow you to access the url encoded arguments via `postBody` in your Lambda function, where you can use snazzy Node libraries to parse it):
         ```
         {
             "postBody" : $input.json("$")
         }
         ```

-    This will allow you to access the url encoded arguments via `postBody` in your Lambda function, where you can use snazzy Node libraries to parse it.
-    * Choose "Save".
+    4. Choose "Save".

 7. Choose the `/` resource, then choose "Actions", then choose "Deploy API".